cocos/cocos-docs/en/engine/event/event-node.md

 When the mouse or finger was applied in the node C region, the event will be triggered at node C first and the node C listener will receive the event (this is the target phase).
 Then the node C will pass this event to its parent node, so the node B listener will receive this event.
 Similarly the node B will also pass the event to its parent node A. This is a basic event bubbling phase.

-> __Note__: It needs to be emphasized that there is no hit test in parent nodes in the bubbling phase, which means that the node A and B can receive touch events even though the touch location is out of their node region.
+> __Note__: it needs to be emphasized that there is no hit test in parent nodes in the bubbling phase, which means that nodes A and B can receive touch events even though the touch location is out of their node region.

 The bubbling phase of touch events is no different than the general events.
 Calling `event.propagationStopped = true` can force to stop the bubbling phase.